- Faculty Members

 Please make an appointment in advance.

-My research has mainly focused on empirical studies on monetary policy, mostly in the euro area, its effectiveness, differences in effects across the countries and their determinants, role of banking sector in the transmission mechanism, and international spillovers.
-There is also a problem of financial integration in the euro area.
-Further, I carry out studies on the situation in the banking sector, bank performance and its determinants.
+My research has mainly focused on empirical studies on monetary policy, mostly in the euro area, its effectiveness, differences in effects across the countries and their determinants, role of banking sector in the transmission mechanism, international spillovers, and a problem of financial integration in the euro area.
+Further, I carry out studies on the situation in the banking sector, bank performance, bank efficiency, and their determinants.
 Other research interests include problems of international finance and macroeconomic empirical analysis.

 Education and Positions